 I also offer public speaking engagements on birth, maternity care wellness and parenting.

 I have been working as a researcher since 1992, when I received my PhD in Science from the University of Durham in the UK.
-I lectured and researched for 14 years in Trinity College University of Dublin in the area of Environmental Science, Spatial science, Development, Community Participation and Health.
+I lectured and researched for 14 years in Trinity College University of Dublin in the area of Environmental Science, Environmental Health, Spatial science, Development, Community Participation and Health.
 I mentored many PhD students and MSc students and won various research tenders.
 I also lectured and worked on projects in many countries, notably The Bahamas, Australia Singapore and Jamaica.

 After my first child was born in late 2000, I took a career break in 2003 to spend more time at home with my family.
 Once it was up, I had the option to return to work as an Associate Professor either full or part time, but I decided that more than anything I really wanted to be with my children, so I made a very difficult decision to leave my much loved job.
 However I continued my love of research and worked as an independent health consultant on a variety of projects relating to community and women’s health.

 I have always had an interest in wellness and health.
 When I was still at school, I started studying nutrition and also simple naturopathic approaches to secure wellness and vibrancy in life.
 When I became pregnant with my first child in 2000 I was exposed to homeopathy and in 2003 started studying for a licentiate in homeopathy, nutrition and health; a course which takes 4 years to complete.
 In 2007 when I received my licentiate, I also undertook a postgraduate course in homeopathy and following a two year CPD program was admitted to the Irish Society of Homeopaths Register in 2009.
 I now have a specialised practice specialising in the wellness of women, pregnant people, babies and children.